texmacs/tm-forge/miscellanea/komments/README.md

 #### Introducing a komment : Ctrl-m

-Select some text beforehand and press Ctl-m.
+Select some text beforehand and press Ctrl-m.
 This brings up a text editing widget where you can enter the text of the komment.
 It can be as complicated as you want, contain equations… At the bottom of the widget, you can change the name of the komment author, and associate a color to that name.

 ![](./widget.png)